2025 Event | Blue Mountains World Kangaroo Day

 The public responded to us "Wishing them a happy World Kangaroo Day" and were keen to learn more.

-The flyers we will be handing out in the 2025 year, will be ...
+The flyers we will be handing out in the 2025 year, will be BMWKD25 flyers and posters as well as ...

 ...the Kangaroos need our help now flyer to educate people on the challenges to kangaroo survival